ShellShoccar-jpn/kotoriotoko/README.en.md

 |   |
 |   |-- dmtweet.sh ...........
 Post A Direct Message
 |   |-- deldmtw.sh ...........
 Delete A Direct Message
 |   |-- dmtwview.sh ..........
-View A Direct Message Which Is Request By Tweet-IDs
+View a Direct Message Which Is Inquired by Tweet-IDs
 |   `-- dmtwlist.sh ..........
 List Direct Messages Which Have Been Both Sent And Received
 |
 |